 First Māori rugby players

 After the triumphant 1905–6 All Black tour of Britain, France and North America, when Southland Māori Billy Stead was vice-captain, rugby became far more popular in New Zealand.
-Before the Second World War it was the only winter game available to boys in most New Zealand schools, and united the whole country.
+Before the Second World War it was the only winter game available to boys in most New Zealand schools.
 By the 1920s Māori had developed the country’s fast, open style of play.

 The noted historian, politician and diplomat William Pember Reeves played rugby for Canterbury as a young man.
 Later he wrote a poem celebrating George Nēpia’s skills as a fullback for the New Zealand team:

 George Nēpia became a national hero after his performance in the triumphant 1924–25 All Black overseas tour.
 He began playing rugby as a boy in Wairoa, with a horse paddock for a field and a cap for the ball.
-He was regarded as the greatest fullback of all time, but could only afford to join a Māori All Black tour to Australia in the 1930s because Māori leader Āpirana Ngata gave him three suits to wear.
+He was regarded as the greatest fullback of all time, but could only afford to join a New Zealand Māori tour to Australia in 1935 because Māori leader Āpirana Ngata gave him three suits to wear.
 Ngata was convinced that Māori participation in rugby, as in warfare, enhanced his people’s esteem among Pākehā.

 Māori and apartheid rugby